Today’s Reading: Matthew 9:18-38

 He Had (Compassion On Them) – When he saw the crowds, he had compassion on them, because they were harassed and helpless, like sheep without a shepherd… (36) – literally: He was gripped with compassion.
 The Greek verb means suffered within, very literally the declaration is that His bowels were moved within Him.
 The Greek understanding was that the bowels were regarded as the seat of violent passion, such as anger or love.
 We as a church must not just be committed to the people of this community, but we must be moved with compassion.

-Then He said (37) – Christ had experience first-hand and had been effected by his experience before he had the ability to pass it one to the disciples Christ did not present a clear and powerful presentation of what it would take to be an effective evangelist unless he had gone through the process!
-UNTIL he saw the people, UNTIL he felt their needs, UNTIL he experienced their pain and UNTIL he was gripped with compassion.
+Then He said (37) – Christ had experienced first-hand and had been affected by his experience before he had the ability to pass it one to the disciples Christ did not present a clear and powerful presentation of what it would take to be an effective evangelist unless he had gone through the process!
+UNTIL he saw the people UNTIL he felt their needs UNTIL he experienced their pain and UNTIL he was gripped with compassion.

 Let’s get reconnect to those in need – so that we can speak the words of Jesus effectively into their lives.

 Who have you ‘sat in the mud’ with recently?